alextanhongpin/evolutionary-architecture/microservice.md

 designing a code structure for nodejs

 how do you design a microservice architecture

+Let's break it down to their specific functionality:

+Infrastructure.
+Does your service has the following?
 - graceful shutdown
+- graceful background process/worker termination
+- signaling closing
+- distributed tracing
+- metrics collection
+- logging

+API.
+Do you follow the best practices when designing APIs?
 - error handling
-- graceful background process/worker termination
+- envelope response
-- signalling closing
+- validation
 - secure headers
 - ratelimiting
 - retries
 - circuit breaker
+- request id correlation

+Architecture.
+What is the flavour of your service?
+- worker
+- api server
-- logging
+- web server
 - synchronous - request/response
 - asynchronous - message queue
 - service pattern
 - repository pattern
 - mvc pattern
 - onion architecture

-- request id correlation
-- distributed tracing
-- metrics collection
+DevOps
+- logging + errors
 - service discovery
 - load balancing
 - schema validation